digbmc/media-medea/about.md

   - imgurl: image6.jpg
     alt: "Three people at the front of a lecture hall before an audience.
 One is standing and speaking.
 The two others are seated at a table and listen to the speaker."
-    caption: "James Ijames and Ava Shirazi in conversation at Bryn Mawr College.
-With Catherine Conybeare."
+    caption: "Q&A with James Ijames at Bryn Mawr College."
     class: carousel-item

   - imgurl: image8.jpg
     alt: "Three people at the front of a lecture hall before and audience.
 Two are standing, one contemplating with chin in hand as the other speaks.
 The third person is seated at the end of a table and listens."
-    caption: "James Ijames and Ava Shirazi in conversation at Bryn Mawr College.
-With Catharine Slusar."
+    caption: "Q&A with James Ijames at Bryn Mawr College."
     class: carousel-item

   - imgurl: image9.jpg
     alt: "A young-adult speaks with a group of four or five young students who stand near them."
     caption: "Bryn Mawr Praxis class at the E.M.
-Stanton School.
-Kay Strine '24."
+Stanton School."
     class: carousel-item

   - imgurl: image10.jpg
     alt: "Three young-adults sit on the floor and speak to two other pictured individuals, one is sitting and the other standing."
     caption: "Bryn Mawr Praxis class at the E.M.
-Stanton School.
-Bina Lee '25, Kay Strine '24, and Bethany Wisdom '24."
+Stanton School."
     class: carousel-item
 ---